azsk/AzTS-docs/Scripts/RemediationScripts/Readme.md

 ### **Step 3 of 4.
 Download and extract remediation package**

  Remediation package mainly contains:
- 1. **RemediationScripts** which contains powershell scripts to remediate AzTS controls.
+ 1. **RemediationScripts** which contains PowerShell scripts to remediate AzTS controls.

 If you have already downloaded the remediation package zip, you can start from step (3.d).